Esri/CTM/README.md

 Civilian Topographic Map (CTM)

-AT 10.3 Production Mapping contains a new Civilian Topographic Map (CTM) product that illustrates the full capabilities of Production Mapping.
-CTM includes a geodatabase data model as well as sample Production Mapping configuration files for editing, quality control, cartography, and generalization.
+Civilian Topographic Map (CTM) is a product designed to allow users to easily create civilian style topographic data and maps using Esri Production Mapping.
+CTM includes a geodatabase data model as well as sample configurations for editing, quality assurance, and cartography.
+CTM can also be configured as a sample map product for Product on Demand (POD), a web application that allows users to create high quality cartographic products through a light weight web interface.

 The schema of CTM is based on the National System for Geospatial Intelligence Feature Data dictionary (NFDD).
 The NFDD is a comprehensive dictionary and coding scheme for feature types, feature attributes, and attribute values.
 The NFDD conforms to a subset of ISO 19126, Geographic information - Feature concept dictionaries and registers, and its information schema.
-Esri has chosen a subset of NFDD feature types and attributes for CTM that are appropriate for those creating topographic maps in a civilian context.
+Esri has chosen a subset of NFDD feature types and attributes for CTM that are appropriate for those doing topographic mapping in a civilian context.

-For more information about the NFDD specification visit - https://nsgreg.nga.mil/fdd/registers.jsp?register=NFDD.
-On this page, you will see links that allow you to browse or search the NFDD specification for a complete list of feature and attribute types.
+For more information about the NFDD specification visit: https://nsgreg.nga.mil/fdd/registers.jsp?register=NFDD.
+On this page you will see links that allow you to browse or search the NFDD specification for a complete list of feature and attribute types.

-Features
+Contents
 ---
-  - Sample Geodatabase
+  - Sample Data
-  - Template Map Document
-  - Style File
-  - Gird and Graticules XML
+  - Editing Configurations Rules
+  - Data Quality Rules
+  - Cartogtraphic Configuraiton Rules
-  - Map Generator Python Toolbox
+  - Map Generator Python Tool
-  - Product Library (contains the editing and cartographic specifications)
+  - Product Library

 Instructions
 ---
-  1. Download the repro
-  2. Open the Template Map Document
-  3. Connect to the Product Library
-  4. Explore the configuration and specification with the Product Library
-  5. Use the Map Generator tool in the Python Toolbox to generate a new PDF
+  - See the Getting Started Civilian Topographic Map word document

 Requirements:
 ---
   1. ArcGIS 10.3
-  2. Esri Production Mapping
+  2. Esri Production Mapping 10.3

+Issues
+---
+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.

 Contributing
 ---
 Esri welcomes contributions from anyone and everyone.
 Please see our guidelines for contributing:  https://github.com/esri/contributing

 Licensing